 How can I make rice pudding vegan?

-To create a vegan version, substitute dairy milk with almond, oat, or coconut milk, and omit the eggs.
-Sweeteners like maple syrup or agave can provide added flavor without the need for animal products.
+Swap dairy milk for almond, oat, or coconut milk and skip the eggs.
+Use maple syrup or agave for sweetening.

 How long can rice pudding be stored in the fridge?